On the singularity of adjacency matrices for random regular digraphs: Introduction

 Although enumeration results for the range $\sqrt{n}\ll d\ll n/\log n$ are unavailable as of this writing (though it is natural to conjecture that the formula \eqref{psimp} extends to hold in this range), in \cite{Tran} Tran used an argument from \cite{ShUp} of Shamir and Upfal to show that for $d=\Omega(\log n)$,

-While weaker than \eqref{psimp}, this lower bound was enough to prove the quarter-circular law for the singular value distribution of $M$ using the conditioning trick (in fact Tran treated the more general case of rectangular 0/1 matrices with constant row and column sums, for which he proved the Marchenko-Pastur law).
+While weaker than \eqref{psimp}, this lower bound was enough to prove the quarter-circular law for the singular value distribution of $M$ using the conditioning trick (in fact Tran treated the more general case of rectangular 0/1 matrices with constant row and column sums, for which he proved the Marchenko--Pastur law).
 The semi-circular law was established for undirected random regular graphs with $d\rightarrow \infty$ by a similar approach in \cite{TVW}.
-It is worth noting that the Marchenko-Pastur and semi-circular laws were also obtained in \cite{DuPa} and \cite{DuJo} for the sparse regime $\omega(1)\le d\le n^{o(1)}$, using the fact that $d$-regular graphs converge locally (in a quantitative Benjamini-Schramm sense) to $d$-regular trees.
+It is worth noting that the Marchenko--Pastur and semi-circular laws were also obtained in \cite{DuPa} and \cite{DuJo} for the sparse regime $\omega(1)\le d\le n^{o(1)}$, using the fact that $d$-regular graphs converge locally (in a quantitative Benjamini--Schramm sense) to $d$-regular trees.

 Hence, we see that with \eqref{psimplb} we are limited to importing properties of the iid matrix $M_p$ that hold with probability $1-O(\exp(-Cn\sqrt{np}))$ for some sufficiently large $C$, and this can be slightly relaxed by using the formula \eqref{psimp} for the appropriate range of $d$.
 We note in particular that the results of the present work cannot be obtained by the conditioning trick.